backdrop-contrib/notify/README.txt

 Queue

-The Queue tab is to process and inspect the notification queue.
+The Queue tab gives access to notification queue operatons and the notification queue status panel.

-The radio buttons below the heading "Process notification queue" has the following meanings:
+The radio buttons below the heading "Notification queue operations" has the following meanings:

  - Send batch now: Force sending a notification batch without waiting for the next cron run.
 Note that if the number of notifications